Alexhuszagh/blockbot/README.md

 Please note that nothing in this library is thread- or process-safe, and should not be run in multiple threads or processes with multi-threading or multi-processing.
 Since the bottleneck is both network I/O and Twitter's rate limits, neither multi-threading nor multi-processing makes sense and will not be supported.

+# Viewing Blocks

+Want to view who's blocked?
+Go to an online [SQLiteViewer](https://inloop.github.io/sqlite-viewer/) and open your database (found in `~/.blockbot/db/database.sqlite`), and you can view your blocked accounts and information on why they were blocked.

 # License

-Lexical is licensed under the Apache 2.0 license.
+Blockbot is licensed under the Apache 2.0 license.
 See the LICENSE for more information.

 # Contributing